 Genes are the master regulators of the characteristics that make us human, from the colour of our eyes to the number of toes we have in each foot, and our hearing is no exception!

 Over half of the cases of hearing loss in children worldwide are due to errors in genes called mutations.
-In fact, hearing loss acquired during aging can also be influenced by our genetic make-up.
+In fact, hearing loss acquired during ageing can also be influenced by our genetic make-up.
 Scientists around the world are working hard to develop gene therapies to correct the mutations that cause hearing loss.
 Two recent advances made by researchers at Harvard Medical School in the US have brought the prospect of gene therapies for hearing loss closer.

 Delivering genes to the cochlea (inner ear)